sibnerian/electron-promise-ipc/README.md

 // in renderer
 import promiseIpc from 'electron-promise-ipc';

-promiseIpc.on('getRendererData', () => {
+promiseIpc.on('getRendererData', (event) => {
   return getSomeSuperAwesomeRendererData();
 });
 ```

-Any arguments to `send()` will be passed directly to the event listener from `on()`.
+Any arguments to `send()` will be passed directly to the event listener from `on()`, followed by the IPC [event](https://electronjs.org/docs/api/ipc-main#event-object) object.
 If there is an error thrown in the main process's listener, or if the listener returns a rejected promise (e.g., lack of permissions for a file read), then the `send()` promise is rejected with the same error.

 Note that because this is IPC, only JSON-serializable values can be passed as arguments or data.
 Classes and functions will generally not survive a round of serialization/deserialization.